History of Canterbury Region: French at Akaroa

 Much was done in getting the French settlers established.
 Allotments were laid out for them to the west of the stream where they had landed, in what is now known as the French town.
 As enough open land on the foreshore could not be found for all the settlers, the six Germans were allotted sections on the next bay to the west, now known as Takamatua, but until 1915 was called German Bay.
 The total area of the land taken up under the Nanto-Bordelaise Company at this time was 107 acre.
 Although they had no animals, the colonists were able to plant and prepare their gardens.
 In the following year de Belligny obtained four working bullocks from Sydney.
-Vegetable seeds and a number of young fruit trees — apples, pears, mulberry and nuts — as well as grape vines, had survived the voyage from France.
+Vegetable seeds and a number of young fruit trees – apples, pears, mulberry and nuts – as well as grape vines, had survived the voyage from France.
 Although Lavaud mentions that the ‘menagerie’ placed on board the Aube at Brest included not only the cattle, but geese, turkey cocks and hens, pigeons and even rabbits, it is not clear whether any of these survived.

 The colonists arrived at a good time of the year to begin cultivation wherever the ground was cleared of timber, and within the first six weeks most of them had started their gardens.
 It was too late to sow grain, but they got their potatoes in, and sowed their vegetable seeds.
 Lavaud started at French Farm a larger garden to supply the needs of his crew.
 The colonists built their first rough huts, either of rough timber, or of wattle-and-daub.
-The spiritual needs of the settlement were cared for by the priests of the Catholic Mission, Fathers Comte and Tripe, one ministering to Maori and the other to Europeans.
+The spiritual needs of the settlement were cared for by the priests of the Catholic Mission, Fathers Comte and Tripe, one ministering to Māori and the other to Europeans.